 Shaving your Aussie is a recipe for disaster.
 Any double-coated dog should not be shaved unless there are dire circumstances (such as their coat matting beyond salvaging).
 Keep in mind that your Aussie’s double coat is engineered to keep them cool in the summer and warm in the winter.

 The double coat isn’t a burden to an Aussie.
-Shaving an Aussie can cause permanent damage to the coat and can result in sunburn or other skin issues.
+Shaving an Aussie can damage the coat and result in sunburn or other skin issues.

 DON’T Bathe Them Too Often